• Skip to primary navigation

 Instructions

-Cooking asparagus in the microwave truly couldn't be easier!
-The detailed steps are included in the recipe card below.
+The detailed instructions for making this recipe are included in the recipe card below.
 Here's an overview:

 Your first step is to wash and trim the asparagus.
-Depending on how big your microwave-safe bowl is, you might need to trim quite a lot of the ends, or you could also chop each spear in half to avoid waste.
+Depending on how big your microwave-safe bowl is, you might need to trim a big chunk off the ends, or you could also chop the spears in half to avoid waste.

-The next step is to place the spears in a large microwave-safe bowl, add a tablespoon of water, and cover the bowl with a microwave-safe plate.
+The next step is to place the asparagus in a large microwave-safe bowl, add a tablespoon of water, and cover the bowl with a microwave-safe plate.

-Now let's get cooking!
-Microwave on high until the vegetable is tender-crisp.
-Depending on how thick the spears are, this should take around 3 minutes.
+Microwave on high until the spears are tender-crisp.
+Depending on how thick they are, this should take around 2-3 minutes.

 What's the fastest way to cook asparagus?

 Hands down, the fastest way is the microwave.
-Roasting takes a total of 25 minutes (including prepping the vegetable).
-Steaming takes about 15 minutes.
+Roasting takes a total of 25 minutes (including prep time).
+Steaming asparagus takes about 15 minutes.
 Microwaving takes less than 10 minutes, including prep time.

 Should I peel asparagus before cooking?

-Generally speaking, there's no need to peel asparagus.
-You should, however, trim the ends, which are very fibrous, and perhaps also peel the very bottom of the spears after you've trimmed them.
+There's no need to peel it.
+You should, however, trim the ends, which are very fibrous.

 Should cooked asparagus remain crunchy?